pelvisawareness_admin UTI Leave a Comment

 Can You Have Sex With a UTI?

-Once you have been diagnosed with a UTI and you’re undergoing treatment, can you have sex?
+Once you have been diagnosed with a UTI and you’re undergoing treatment, can you have sex with UTI?

 First off, UTIs are not sexually transmitted and are not contagious.
-This means that you will not pass your UTI to your partner if you choose to have sex.5 It is possible, however, to pass the bacteria that causes a UTI, and these bacteria could cause a secondary infection.6
+Can you pass a UTI to your partner?
+No. This means that you will not pass your UTI to your partner if you choose to have sex.5 It is possible, however, to pass the bacteria that causes a UTI, and these bacteria could cause a secondary infection.6 Can you have sex while taking antibiotics for UTI?
+Yes, but you might want to wait.

-That’s not the main reason that it’s usually recommend to avoid sex until the UTI is completely cleared up.
-The main reason is that sex may irritate the urinary tract and it could push bacteria into the urethra, which could worsen the infection.5
+It’s usually recommended to avoid sex until the UTI is completely cleared up.
+The main reason is that sex may irritate the urinary tract and it could push bacteria into the urethra, which could worsen the infection.5 So does it hurt to have sex with a UTI?
+It might, and it might make the UTI symptoms worse.
+What happens if you have sex with a UTI?

-Here are some other risks of having sex with a UTI:
+Here are some other risks of having sexual intercourse with a UTI:

 There’s also the risk that your symptoms may actually be a sexually transmitted disease.
 Some common STDs have similar symptoms to what you might experience if you have a UTI.
 STDs can be more serious than a UTI and they are more likely to transfer from one person to another.7